chatmail/provider-db/_providers/mail.com.md

-For older free accounts IMAP access was not deactivated to this date, so if you have already a client set up with IMAP, it should work on other clients too.
+For older free accounts IMAP access was not deactivated to this date, so if you have already a client set up with IMAP, it should work here too.